Green products, services and other announcements from green companies.

 The "Jøtul Changeout Program" provides customers the opportunity to trade in an outdated, non-EPA-certified, polluting stove or wood-burning insert in exchange for a voucher valued at up to $300 toward the purchase of a new EPA-certified Jøtul wood stove, wood-burning insert, gas stove or gas insert.
 Jøtul has one of the largest selections of cast iron wood and gas stoves in the world and customers participating in the program can use their voucher on any current model.

 Non-EPA stoves that are exchanged during the Jøtul Changeout Program will be rendered unusable and recycled.
 Old stoves can be dropped off at participating dealers or at local recycling centers.
-In addition, Jøtul is working with a number of dealers throughout the United States and Canada that will serve as drop-off points during the Program.
+In addition, Jøtul is working with a number of dealers throughout the

 Adding to the discount in the US, a biomass tax credit is also available to customers who purchase an EPA-certified wood-burning stove or insert during the Jøtul Changeout Program.